gihanrv/yolo-devops/README.md

 # This repository provides a solution for the following tasks

-* Deploy follwing service on AWS using IaaC Terrom and Terrgrunt
+* Deploy follwing service on AWS using IaaC Terraform and Terrgrunt
   - VPC 10.161.0.0/24.
   - 3 Subnets: 1 per availability zone.
   - 3 EC2 instances.